The Basic Principles of Pharmacology

 The disciplines are subdivided into two general subjects: (1) pharmacodynamics, which assesses the effects of a compound in the human physiology, and (2) pharmacokinetics, which assesses the fate of a compound in the human body.
 Both subjects determine the therapeutic effectivity and toxicity of a drug in humans and are influenced by genetic factors like polymorphisms in genes of drug metabolizing enzymes and by the concomitant intake of nutrients.
 Also subjects like drug development (preclinical and clinical phases) and the set-up of a clinical trial protocol for medical-ethical approval are covered.

 The student is able to:

-• To explain the basic principles of pharmacokinetics and pharmacodynamics of drugs.
+- describe the basic principles of pharmacodynamics, pharmacokinetics and drug development.

 - explain the effects of nutrients and genetic polymorphisms on the action of drugs.

 - calculate basic pharmacodynamic and pharmacokinetic parameters and to use them for the prediction of drug action.

 - discuss the design and execution of clinical trials to investigate the efficacy of drugs.